aifatelescope/datared/_sources/intro.md

 2) **Extracting the information of interest**
+ * Object detection and photometry
+ * Photometric calibration against a reference catalogue
+ * Creation of a light curve
- * For example: object detection and photometry, creating a light curve, extraction of a spectrum, production of a color image...
+ * Production of a color image
+ * etc ...

+The present tutorial goes even a bit further than the reduction itself, as it also covers the analysis of the data (e.g., the comparison between an observed color-magnitude diagram and isochrones).

 ```{note}
 The name "reduction" is somewhat misleading.
 It won't give you back disk space, on the contrary!